 To calculate ATP maintenance values in our model, we constrained our model to our measured growth rate and methane secretion rate at each sampling point and set the model objective to maximize ATP hydrolysis (rxn00062[c0]).
 We plotted each resulting value of ATP production as a function of growth rate and obtained the growth-associated (slope) and non-growth associated (y-intercept) ATP maintenance values using a linear model, as described by Thiele and Palsson (35).
 The resulting plot can be found in Supplementary Materials.

-Our growth data points comprised a set of 9 measurements and we used them as both training and test data by employing leave one out cross validation (LOOCV).
+Our growth data points comprised a set of 9 measurements.
+To mitigate overfitting issues, we employed leave one out cross validation (LOOCV) in estimating and then testing effects of ATP maintenance estimation.
 In the LOOCV approach, a set of N samples is divided into a training dataset of N-1 points and a test sample of 1 point.
-The model developed on the training set is then tested on the remaining point that was left out of the training data.
+The model developed on the training set was then tested on the remaining point that was left out of the training data.
 In employing this method for each of our 9 measurements, we determined ATP maintenance values for the N-1 dataset as described above to create a trained model.
 We then constrained our model’s methane secretion flux to the measured rate in the remaining test point and predicted maximum growth rate within that constraint using our trained model.
 Using these values, we calculated predicted growth yields for each point using the above formula and compared them to our measured values for each point.
 All simulations were performed using the default H2 + CO2 media formulation supplemented with acetate (McNA medium).

 Results